videolan/vlc/share/lua/README.txt

   variables as it had arguments. strings.convert_xml_special_chars( [str1, [str2, [...]]] ): Do the inverse
   operation.
-strings.iconv( str1 to, str2 from, str ): use vlc_iconv to convert string
+strings.from_charset( charset, str ): convert a string from a specified character encoding into UTF-8.
-  from encoding to another

 Variables
 ---------